e1up2/11UFOs/README.md

 ![Filter_by_State](filter.png)

-Here, the user has used two filters, Wisconsin and the data 1/12/2010
+Here, the user has used two filters, Wisconsin and the date 1/12/2010

 ![Filter_by_State](multi_filter.png)